 Menstrual Matters is based in London, United Kingdom (UK), and the way we handle data meets the legal guidelines required in the UK.

-We collect data with two goals in mind; (1) to keep you informed about our services and research findings and (2) to help progress research into the role of the menstrual cycle, and hormonal medication, in a range of chronic health issues.
+We collect data with three goals in mind: (1) To keep you informed about our services and research findings.
+(2) To help progress research into the role of the menstrual cycle, and hormonal medication, in a range of chronic health issues.
 We collaborate with several highly esteemed academic and research institutions.
+(3) To add you to our newsletter email list, if you tick the box to indicate this preference.

-Menstrual Matters hopes to help advance the understanding of menstrual cycle-related symptoms, and the relationship between sex hormones and chronic ill-health.
+Menstrual Matters hopes to help advance the understanding of menstrual cycle-related symptoms, and the relationship between the menstrual cycle and chronic ill-health.

 There is very little anonymous long-term or large-scale cycle health data available to academic and clinical researchers and we can help by providing anonymous data for research purposes.
 In all of our applications, health data is immediately made anonymous by removing any information that can be used for the identification of individuals.
 We will publish the results of academic, clinical or internal research based on this anonymous data, in the form of info-graphics, white papers/ articles, or website content.
 We will NEVER sell this data to third party companies or organisations.
 The data is for health research purposes only.